 By continuing to offer outdoor dining into the fall and even winter months, you can provide a safer option for customers who want to enjoy dine-in service.
-Though the risk of spreading the virus is not zero, when combined with extra precautions such as social distancing, wearing masks, rigorous cleaning, and limited capacity, outdoor dining is widely considered a safer option than indoor dining.
+Though the risk of spreading the virus is not zero, when combined with extra precautions such as vaccination checks, social distancing, wearing masks, and rigorous cleaning, outdoor dining is widely considered a safer option than indoor dining.

 The option to continue working outside is also a benefit to your staff.
 Since your staff is constantly interacting with the public, allowing them to work outside where the risk of transmission is lower can help to reduce their own chances of getting sick.
-For staff who may be anxious about returning to work, this can help to make them feel more comfortable on the job.
+For staff who may still feel anxious on the job, this can help to make them feel more comfortable.

-Related to the issue of keeping diners and staff safe, outdoor dining can also help to ease some of the anxieties about dining out – anxieties that have continued to linger even as states and cities reopen.
+Related to the issue of keeping diners and staff safe, outdoor dining can also help to ease some of the anxieties about dining out – anxieties that have continued to linger even as states and cities have long since reopened.
 In fact, one study found that 43% of Americans still don’t feel comfortable dining indoors.